New Zealand Traveller Declaration – Privacy statement

 Retention and disposal of your information

 The NZTD systems are managed and operated on behalf of the Border Agencies by NZCS and MBIE, who are responsible for the security of the information held in these systems.
-They are hosted in New Zealand and in Australia.
+These systems are hosted in New Zealand and in Australia.
+Under certain limited circumstances (e.g. providing services, maintenance, support, troubleshooting requests, and/or business continuity purposes), information may be stored or accessed by authorised service providers in countries outside New Zealand and Australia.

-Information collected through the NZTD online form will be retained in a non-identifiable format for system performance and reporting purposes.
+Information collected through the NZTD paper form will be digitised after your arrival and retained in digital format.
+Information collected through both the NZTD online and paper forms will be retained in a non-identifiable format for system performance and reporting purposes.

-Information arising from interactions with Border Agencies upon arrival in New Zealand will be retained by the appropriate Agency and may include information submitted through the NZTD online form.
+Information arising from interactions with Border Agencies upon arrival in New Zealand will be retained by the appropriate Border Agency and may include information submitted through the NZTD declaration.
+Information will be retained and disposed of in accordance with each Border Agency’s obligations under the Public Records Act 2005.

 Completing a declaration on behalf of another person